 Once your wound is glued, or your staples or sutures are put in, an aftercare care guide will be given to you to help you take good care of the wound while it heals properly.
 Once the treatment is done, the patient needs:

-The laceration treatment procedure is usually quite simple to perform, and you won't experience any complications.
+The vaginal laceration repair procedure at Wilmington Urgent Family Clinic in Wilmington, San Pedro, across Long Beach, Torrance, Carson, or Lomita is usually quite simple to perform, and you won't experience any complications.
 However, always be on the lookout for signs of infections, and if you see any, rush back to our office immediately.
 Some of the red flags you should watch out for include tenderness, increased redness, warmth in the sutured area, puss, unusual swelling, and fever.

 Medical care may not be necessary if the cut is small, shallow, clean, and not bleeding.
 You may only need a bandage and antibiotic ointment.
 Medical attention may be required in the following circumstances: